elf4j/elf4j-api/README.md

 Conventions, defaults, and implementation notes:

-1. Placeholder token: For a better out-of-the-box user experience, the empty curly braces token `{}` is chosen to be the placeholder for the log message arguments.
-This is by convention, and does not syntactically appear in the API/SPI.
+1. Placeholder token: The empty curly braces token `{}` is chosen to be the placeholder for the log message arguments.
+This is by convention, and does not syntactically appear in the API or SPI.
    Both the API user and the SPI provider must honor such convention.
 If the native logging framework uses different placeholder token(s), the SPI provider must take care of the token conversion.
 2. Thread safety: Any logger instance should be considered thread-safe by both the API user and the SPI provider.
 This